wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-Total number of rows in the result set.
+The total number of rows in the result set.
 This value must be a positive integer.
-This field is optional.
-Hence, if there is no need of filtering by this attribute, omit the field.
-If limit value is not set, default limit value of 5 will be used.
+If this limit value is not set, the total number of rows is five by default.

 </td>
 </tr>